It's the Things You Do: Music video

 The video for the song, filmed at the Willow Springs Raceway in California, on 23 and 24 November 1998, was produced by David Robertson and directed by Nigel Dick, who had previously directed the video for the band's second single, "When the Lights Go Out".
 In the video, the band are seen entering a race car into the race being held at the race track that day.
 They then take it turns to drive the car, whilst the remaining members of the band watch from the sidelines.
 The video also depicts the band performing parts of the track inside the area designated as "the pits".

+Critical reception

+Billboard praised "It's the Things You Do" as a solid pop single that keeps Five on track, noting that it "features what we've come to expect from pop maestros Max Martin and the late Denniz PoP".
+The reviewer also highlighted its appeal by calling it "a tasty slice of the unapologetic, youth-oriented pop fare that's been satisfying a voracious mainstream top 40 audience".